Luis García (footballer, born 1972)

-Luis García Plaza (/es/; (Note: In isolation, García is pronounced /es/.) born 1 December 1972) is a Spanish former professional footballer who played as a right-back or a central defender, currently a manager.
+Luis García Plaza (/es/; (Note: In isolation, García is pronounced /es/.) born 1 December 1972) is a Spanish former professional footballer who played as a right-back or a central defender.
+He is the current manager of La Liga club Sevilla.

 Playing career

-In his career, García never played in higher than Segunda División B. Born in Madrid, he finished his development at Atlético Madrid and, after three seasons with its reserves, moved to Yeclano CF, where he coincided with José Luis Oltra and Paulino.
+In his career, García never played in higher than Segunda División B. Born in Madrid, he finished his development at Atlético Madrid and, after three seasons with its reserves, moved to Yeclano, where he coincided with José Luis Oltra and Paulino.

-Still in the Madrid community, García then represented Rayo Vallecano B, completing his sole season with the club on loan at Talavera CF. He signed for Benidorm CF in summer 1996, spending four years at the Alicante side.
+Still in the Madrid community, García then represented Rayo Vallecano B, completing his sole season with the club on loan at Talavera.
+He signed for Benidorm in the summer of 1996, spending four years at the Alicante side.

 García was forced to retire due to injury in 2000, aged only 27.